Brand Store (Web)

 }

-// Ad exists - render with YOUR shop data
+// Ad exists - NOW fetch your shop data

 }).catch(function (err) {